Loading...

 pgrep -a rogue.sh

-Use ps when you want a full row of context (CPU, memory, user, TTY).
-Use pgrep -a when you want a clean PID plus command line match without scrolling.
+Use ps when you need full context (CPU, memory, user, TTY).
+Use pgrep -a when you want the PID plus command line without scrolling.

 user 4012 99.0 0.1 50000 3000 pts/0 R 13:24 0:45 bash rogue.sh

-Step 2 : Send a SIGTERM (default) to stop it gracefully.
+Step 2 : Send a graceful termination request (SIGTERM).

 Command